ProboCI/probo-uploader/README.md

 ### Uploading a file stream and monitoring progress

 If you want to keep track of the progress of your upload you can use the pipeview command.
+This can be installed in Linux via the package manager.

 #### Installing pipeview on MacOSX via Homebrew